conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 The function signature also includes whether the function is an async function.
 Changing this is a breaking change.

-For example, if there is a function `def list_envs`, which is synchronous, and it should be asynchronous, a new function called `async def list_envs_async` should be added and `list_envs` should be kept as a synchronous call.
+For example, if there is a function `list_envs`, which is synchronous, and it should be asynchronous, a new function called ` list_envs_async` should be added and `list_envs` should be kept as a synchronous call.

 Optional parameters may be added as long as they have a specified default value and additional fields may be added to return types if you are returning an